 AppleTV Builds (unofficial)

-The mk1 (silver) AppleTV makes an excellent and cheap Kodi box when upgraded with a Broadcom CrystalHD card.
-Official builds for the AppleTV stop at v4.2.1 but an unofficial Kodi Isengard build exists.
+The mk1 (silver) AppleTV makes an excellent Kodi box when upgraded with a Broadcom CrystalHD card.
+Official builds for the AppleTV stop at OpenELEC 4.2.1 (XBMC Gotham) but an unofficial OpenELEC 6.0 (Kodi Isengard) build exists.
 For more information and installation instructions read here: http://chewitt.openelec.tv/appletv.

 AMLogic/MX Builds (unofficial)

-The OpenELEC project does not provide or support the AMLogic builds used with MX box hardware.
-They are available from other sources, but we have no knowledge of the OS changes made in these builds or the hardware they are used on.
-If you require support please contact the person who sold you the MX box, or use the forums you downloaded the AMLogic OpenELEC software from.
+The OpenELEC project does not provide or support the unofficial AMLogic builds used with some M8, MX2, MXQ, DroidBox (and others) hardware.
+Although these builds are OpenELEC named the staff in these forums have no knowledge of the OS changes made in these builds or the unique hardware they are used on.
+As most problems require some level of knowledge of the OS or hardware in use we are rarely able to help.
+Please use the links below for AMLogic OS updates and support: